Omnichannel Retail: Everything You Need to Know to Succeed

 Managing inventory is one of the most challenging parts of running an ecommerce business.
 Add omnichannel retail into the mix, and the challenge intensifies since you now have to manage inventory across multiple channels.

 Setting up a proper inventory management system can help you track inventory in real time across multiple platforms from one dashboard.
+ShipBob’s dashboard, for example, connects to all your channels to synchronize inventory and display inventory levels across channels in real-time.

 Forecast future demand

-Having the right tools in place to forecast demand is so important as it helps to prevent stockouts and avoid accumulating deadstock, which increases carrying costs.
+Having the right tools in place to forecast demand is so important, as it helps to prevent stockouts and avoid accumulating deadstock (which increases carrying costs)

 When you have a clear idea of future sales volume, you can optimise inventory in every fulfilment location while keeping storage costs low, which frees up your cash flow for other business needs.